 The first step – manage project permissions

-Before creating level security, it is important to give access to an administrator, who could manage those attributes.
+Before creating level security, it is important to give access to an administrator who can manage those attributes.
 To do that, follow the steps below.

 1. Navigate to the Settings, then select Issue.